 - Learn to print wet-on-wet.
 You simply can’t flash every color.
 It’s wasteful, unreasonable, and typically makes zero sense.
 A huge tip for wet-on-wet printing: you want your platens to be around 140 degrees Fahrenheit (60 degrees Celsius) for the best wet-on-wet printing.

 - Mesh control and screen tension are really important for successful printing.
 These two topics are huge for automatic printers.
 Since the machine is so consistent, you can carefully control ink deposit and pickup.
-This means understanding mesh counts, keep tabs on your screen tension, and generally taking a deeper dive into the mechanics of your screens.
+This means understanding mesh counts, keeping tabs on your screen tension, and generally taking a deeper dive into the mechanics of your screens.

 - There is help available.
 Don’t wing it or try to do everything by yourself.
 Here’s how I got up to speed: